capejs/capejs/content/index.md

 According to this system, major version (0.y.z) zero is for initial development.
 We have released the version 1.0.0-beta.1, but the public API of Cape.JS should not be considered stable.

+### Which browsers are supported?

+Currently we test Cape.JS only on the latest versions of Chrome and Firefox.
+We are planning to add support for Internet Explorer (version 8 or higher) and Safari until the release of Cape.JS 1.0.

 ### How can I contribute?